MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-setup.md

 ## <a id="entities"></a>Import a package of data entities that includes a predefined EM setup

-The process of setting up the [Electronic messages](https://docs.microsoft.com/en-us/dynamics365/finance/general-ledger/electronic-messaging-setup) (EM) functionality for MTD VAT has many steps.
-Because the names of some predefined entities are used in the ER configurations, it's important that you use a set of predefined values that are delivered in a package of data entities for the related tables.
+The process of setting up the [Electronic messages](../general-ledger/electronic-messaging-setup.md) (EM) functionality for MTD VAT has many steps.
+Because the names of some predefined entities are used in the ER configurations, use a set of predefined values that are delivered in a package of data entities for the related tables.
 Some records in the data entities in the package include a link to ER configurations.
 Before you start to import the data entities package, [import ER configurations](#configurations) into Finance.

 1. In [LCS](https://lcs.dynamics.com/v2), go to the Shared asset library, and select **Data package** as the asset type.
 Then find **UK MTD VAT setup** in the list of data package files, and download it to your computer.
 2. After the **UK MTD VAT setup** file is downloaded, in Finance, select the company that you will interoperate with HMRC's MTD VAT API from, and then go to **Workspaces** \> **Data management**.
 3. Before you import setup data from the package of data entities, make sure that the data entities in your application are refreshed and synced.
 In the **Data management** workspace, go to **Framework parameters** \> **Entity settings**, and then select **Refresh entity list**.
 Wait for confirmation that the refresh has been completed.
 For more information about how to refresh the entity list, see [Entity list refresh](../../fin-ops-core/dev-itpro/data-entities/data-entities.md#entity-list-refresh).
 4. Validate that the source data and target data are correctly mapped.
 For more information, see [Validate that the source data and target data are mapped correctly](../../fin-ops-core/dev-itpro/data-entities/data-import-export-job.md#validate-that-the-source-data-and-target-data-are-mapped-correctly).
 5. You can now import data from the **UK MTD VAT setup** file into the selected company.
-In the **Data management** workspace, select **Import**, and then, on the **Import** FastTab, set the **Group name** field.
+In the **Data management** workspace, select **Import**, and then, on the **Import** FastTab, in the **Group name** field, select a value.
 6. On the **Selected entities** FastTab, select **Add file**.
-7. Select **Package** in the **Source data format** field and click **Upload and add** button.
+7. In the **Source data format** field, select **Package** and then select **Upload and add**.
 8. Find and select the **UK MTD VAT setup** file that you downloaded in step 1.
-9. Wait until the data entities from the file are listed in the grid on the **Selected entities** FastTab.
-Then select **Close**.
+9. Wait until the data entities from the file are listed in the grid on the **Selected entities** FastTab, and then select **Close**.
 10. On the Action Pane, select **Import** to start the import.

     ![Importing a package of data entities that includes a predefined EM setup.](media/uk-mtd-data-entities.png)